Community-Centered Leadership: Values, Boundaries and Rituals

 But it also reaffirmed the importance of connection with the people we surround ourselves with, inside and outside our organizations.
 I loved the people I lived with – we had so many hard moments, we cried, we came together, we also let each other go and we tried to tread with compassion in such messy waters.
 Ultimately, I’m left appreciating the gravity and levity that the community represented.
 The conditions of community-centered leadership, which are outlined here, allowed us to simultaneously experience deep love and joy, too.
 The depth of the experience really points to a thriving culture.
 I wish the same for our grantmaker community.

-Contact Jaser with questions about program development and design for GEO’s peer learning, publications and other programming.
+Contact Jaser with questions about program development and design for GEO’s leadership cohorts and peer-to-peer programming, including peer communities, role-based convenings and member calls.

 Jaser comes to GEO after working at Philanthropy Colorado, a regional association dedicated to serving, convening, and managing funder peer cohorts.
 Before working for Philanthropy Colorado, Jaser completed a one-year Fulbright Program Fellowship in Rubavu, Rwanda, where he coordinated with the U.S. Embassy to conduct weekly programs and research at the American Corner, a resource center that aims to increase understanding between Rwanda and the United states.
 Prior to working in Rwanda, he participated in the Duke University India Summer School for Future International Development Leaders.
 This field research position in Udaipur, India allowed him to analyze and propose creative, locally sourced approaches to rural development.
 He also was a Curatorial Assistant for the Biennial of the Americas and interned for Children’s Future International, writing and researching grant opportunities for the organization’s expansion of education and basic needs services for disadvantaged youth in Cambodia.